JSI Logistics Terms of Service (“Agreement”)

 b. except as otherwise provided in Forwarder’s tariffs or conditions of carriage, in carriage to which the Warsaw Convention does not apply, Forwarder’s liability shall not exceed U.S. $20.00 per kilogram or the equivalent of goods lost, damaged or delayed, unless a higher value is declared by the shipper and a supplementary charge paid,

 c.
-Forwarder accepts this shipping document as a shipper’s letter of instructions with authorization to prepare and sign on shipper’s behalf an international shipping document, and
+Forwarder accepts this shipping document as a shipper’s letter of instructions with authorization to prepare and sign on shipper’s behalf an international shipping document, and to act as its true and lawful agent for purposes of preparing and filing the Electronic Export Information (EEI) in accordance with the laws and regulations of the United States,

 d.
 Forwarder reserves the option to act as agent of the carrier, instead of as a forwarder, in which event the direct carrier’s tariffs shall apply to this shipment and